 The exterior shows no signs of use for hop drying.
 But inside the timbers are cut away close to the ridge of the roof to allow for a vent above a kiln.
 The collar beams provided strength and a platform for a funnel up to the vent.

 From a rather later date is a barn style oast at Hampden Lodge Mayfield in East Sussex.
-Inside the building the inverted funnel above the drying floor up to the vent is plastered.
-Since these photogrpahs were taken the buiding has been converted into a dwelling.
+Inside the building the inverted apfunnel above the drying floor up to the vent is plastered.
+Since these photographs were taken the building has been converted into a dwelling.

 The Sussex Historic Buildings Survey has identified 15 or more sites where hop/barley drying took place in barn-style buildings at some stage from the later 16th and up to the early 18th Century.
 The distribution is shown on the map.
 Given that equivalent detailed studies have not taken place in Kent (and that the modifications of roof structures might well pass unnoticed amongst those not aware of their significance) the assumption must be that remnants of early oasts are scattered liberally across much of Kent but have not been identified.
 Modernisation of many farm buildings in recent decades may have obliterated the evidence in some cases.